Chandras-git9/Chandras-git9/README.md

 - 📫 How to reach me **chandrasekharkhatua234@gmail.com**

-- ⚡ Fun fact **N.R.
+//- ⚡ Fun fact **N.R.
 Narayana Murthy, the co-founder of Infosys, is known for his serious business acumen, but did you know he once made headlines for his surprising culinary skills?
 During a charity event, he demonstrated his talent for making dosas (a popular South Indian dish) with such precision that he could give any professional chef a run for their money.
-Who knew the tech mogul had such a tasty side hustle!**
+Who knew the tech mogul had such a tasty side hustle!**//

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->